earthly/website/blog/_posts/2021-04-07-slow-performance-in-jenkins.md

 ### 7. Avoid Plugin Overload

 With over a thousand plugins available, Jenkins offers its users many capabilities for empowering their CI/CD pipelines.
 However, keep performance in mind when adding plugins and external services to your pipeline.
 Integrating Jenkins with external services will often slow down the Jenkins UI and lead to adverse effects, like dropped agents or disconnections.

-The key here is to divide the workload by increasing the number of masters through horizontal scaling.
-You might consider using the Jenkins Helm chart through `helm repo add jenkins https://charts.jenkins.io`.
-The [Jenkins Helm chart](https://github.com/jenkinsci/helm-charts) provides configurations to scale up by distributing the load, automatically spinning up agents, and running multiple build plans in parallel.
+In order to determine if a plugin is causing your builds to slow down, you can try running your builds with all or some plugins disabled.
+Gradually add each back to determine which is causing the bottleneck.
+Once you find the plugin (or combination of plugins) causing the performance issue, you have a few options:

+1. **Find a replacement plugin** by searching the [Jenkins Plugin Index](https://plugins.jenkins.io/).
+2. **See if Jenkins has added native support** for this feature by checking [the changelog](https://www.jenkins.io/changelog/).
+You may have to upgrade Jenkins to get the latest features, but this is generally a good idea for performance anyway.
+3. **Replace the plugin with a custom script** bearing in mind that this could introduce new performance issues.
+Still, if you install a complex plugin, but only use one or two small features, a script might be more efficient.
+4. **Remove the plugin** if you can live without it.
+Sometimes this is a worthwhile tradeoff.

 ## Tracking Jenkins Performance